 Chair Cobb reported that the Senate Executive Committee has been involved in a grievance.

 Chair Cobb reported that Academic Affairs invited Dean David Starrett to their last meeting to discuss an issue raised at an earlier Senate meeting regarding UI300 and 400 course “ownership”.
 Dr. Starrett sent a note complimenting Academic Affairs.
-He appreciated the opportunity to clarify some misinformation about the School of University Studies.
+He appreciated the opportunity to clarify some misinformation about the General Education.

 INTRODUCTION OF GUESTS